robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Vlad called and said work is complete, but a new Check Engine Light for a timing issue has come on and he thinks it is the variator.
 He said he will call me tomorrow.
 I ask him for my final bill without any variator work.

 ### 1/4/2023 -  225 days after drop off
-I call Vlad late in the day and he said he no word on parts or a variator quote, he will call me tomorrow.
+I call Vlad and he said he no word on parts or a variator quote, he will call me tomorrow.
 I ask him for my final bill without any variator work.
 He said he will send me the bill and the estimate for the variator work tomorrow.
 Renewed the registration on the license plate that I haven't even put on the car yet.